WICG/bundle-preloading/examples.md

 <!-- the image may be loaded from the bundle without an additional request -->
 ```

-Note that all of the bundled responses may only be accessed at URLs with the same base path component as the bundle's source, where "base path component" refers to the URL trucated before the last path component.
+Note that all of the bundled responses may only be accessed at URLs with the same base path component as the bundle's source, where "base path component" refers to the URL truncated before the last path component.

 ## JavaScript API